Jesse-Dur/mind-hosted/README.md

 Privacy is important to me.
 AI processing is handled by Groq, who do not retain your prompts or completions.
 Your thoughts are stored in a managed Postgres database scoped strictly to your account.

 You're welcome to open issues, fork the project, make it commercial, heck i dont care.
-All i ask is you be a good person & that's the terms you agree to by interacting with this project.
+All i ask is you be a good person & those are the terms you agree to by interacting with this project.

 ---